 In a digital age, pharmacies must be equipped to reach their patients on the platforms and devices they are most likely to use.
-Omnichannel strategy helps brands connect with audiences across multiple points of contact and create seamless customer experiences.
+The omnichannel strategy helps brands connect with audiences across multiple points of contact and create seamless customer experiences.
 Independent pharmacies can leverage omnichannel experiences to provide a competitive level of efficient, personalized care.

 Examples of omnichannel features for independent pharmacies:

 Mobile Apps.
 As the number of smartphone-only internet users grows, so does the need for mobile services.
 Pharmacy mobile apps allow patients to access their profiles, refill prescriptions digitally, and set reminders.
-This reduces their wait time and phone calls, and enables pharmacists to focus on personalized, in-store patient interaction.
+This reduces their wait time and phone calls and enables pharmacists to focus on personalized, in-store patient interaction.